Multi-indice B-series: Introduction

 The work by Munthe-Kaas and Verdier \cite{MV16} represents a crucial step in the development of the general result mentioned above.
 They systematically characterised all local and affine equivariant methods, dubbing them aromatic $B$-series methods, which are essentially generalised $B$-series defined over aromatic trees.
 Notably, it was demonstrated \cite[Corollary 8.4]{MV16} that every local and affine equivariant 1-dimensional numerical method inherently possesses a Taylor expansion, taking the form of a proper $B$-series.

-We now introduce one of the primary objects of this paper: multi-indices $B$-series.
-They are defined similarly to classical $B$-series, but instead of the index set of rooted trees, $T$, we employ populated multi-indices, $\mathbf{M}_0$, as index set that retain only the count of nodes and their arity.
-Multi-indices $B$-series are of the form \begin{equs} B(a,h,f,y) = a(z^{\mathbf{0}}) y + \sum_{z^\beta \in\mathbf{M}_0 } \frac{h^{|z^\beta|} a(z^\beta)}{S(z^\beta)}F_f[z^\beta](y), \end{equs} where $z^{\mathbf{0}}$ is the empty multi-indice.
+We now introduce one of the primary objects of this paper: multi-indice $B$-series.
+They are defined similarly to classical $B$-series, but instead of the index set of rooted trees, $T$, we employ populated multi-indices, $\mathbf{M}$, as the index set that retains only the count of nodes and their arity.
+Multi-indice $B$-series are of the form \begin{equs} B(a,h,f,y) = a(\emptyset) y + \sum_{z^\beta \in\mathbf{M}} \frac{h^{|z^\beta|} a(z^\beta)}{S(z^\beta)}F_f[z^\beta](y), \end{equs} where $\emptyset$ is the empty forest of populated multi-indices.
 See \eqref{multi_indices_B_series} below, where all the notations are properly introduced.
-As with classical $B$-series \cite{CHV05,CHV}, one can define the operations of composition ($\circ$) and substitution ($\circ_s$) for these multi-indice $B$-series.
-One of our key findings is to show a connection between these analytical operations and two associative products on multi-indices: $ \star_2 $, the equivalent for multi-indices of the Grossman--Larson product dual to the Butcher--Connes--Kreimer coproduct \cite{Butcher72,CK,CKI} and $ \star_1 $, the equivalent for multi-indices of the dual of the extraction/contraction coproduct introduced in \cite{CA}.